RockyKev/nucamp4-react-native/readme.md

 Additional support:
 json-server --watch db.json -p 3001 -d 2000 -H <your computer's IP address here - the same one as in your baseUrl.js file>

+## Setting up react-devtools

+type react-devtools at the prompt

+In a ndroid Virtual Device --> Ctrl+M

+On a Android tablet, shake your device.

+Select Debug JS Remotely to run the JS code in a web worker thread (runs slow)